frontenddogma/web-development-glossary/manuscript/b.md

 : A raster graphics image file format used to store bitmap digital images, independently of the display device (such as a graphics adapter).
 Also known as bitmap image file or device independent bitmap (DIB) file format.&nbsp;[†](#w-bitmap)
 : → Raster image

-@@

 Blink
-: A browser engine used in the Google Chrome web browser and similar projects.
+: A browser engine used in the Google Chrome browser and other projects.
+It is developed as part of the Chromium project with contributions from Google, Facebook, Microsoft, Opera Software, Adobe Systems, Intel, IBM, Samsung, and others.
+Blink was released in 2013.&nbsp;[†](#w-blink)

 Block
-: A short form for block box, block-level box, or block container box.
+: In CSS, a short form for block box, block-level box, or block container box.
+: In JavaScript, a collection of related statements enclosed in braces (`{}`).&nbsp;[‡](#m-block)

 Block box
 : A block-level box that is also a block container.